gutierrezmannix/gutierrezmannix.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Hello, Welcome to my website.
+title: Welcome to my website.
 ---

 I am a social and political scientist working at the intersection of the collection of social media data and US policy.
 I collect data and analyze it using a series of quantitative and qualitative content analysis methods which allow me to better understand what factors influence communication in social media.
 I focus on American institutions and policy with a concentration on Hispanics and the types of political issues most important to this crucial population.